defnotkevz/zettelkasten/video poc.md

 3. how to put the transcript inside the rendley component
 4. are clips auto generated or manual?
 5. test out subtitles
+6. how to review, ask about git readme, git branches
+7. audiogram

 check out shadcn sidebar-01